Getting pregnant is a very complex process and needs many factors to line up just right – it’s not just about having sex.

 For a woman to get pregnant, a man’s sperm must fertilise her egg.
 A woman releases an egg from her ovary once every month.
 This usually happens about 14 days before the first day of her next period.

 Most women ovulate each month.
 Occasionally, more than one egg is released, usually within 24 hours of the first egg.
-At the same time, the lining of the uterus begins to thicken and the mucus in the cervix becomes thinner so that sperm can swim through it more easily.
-The egg begins to travel slowly down the Fallopian tube.
+At the same time, the lining of the uterus (womb) begins to thicken and the mucus in the cervix becomes thinner so that sperm can swim through it more easily.
+The egg begins to travel slowly down the Fallopian tube, a tube that stretches from the ovary to the uterus.

 If there has been recent sexual intercourse with ejaculation by the man, the egg is most likely to be fertilised in the Fallopian tube.
 The lining of the uterus is now thick enough for the egg to be implanted in it after fertilisation.